-Issuer: BofA Finance Guarantor: BAC Denominations: The Notes will be issued in minimum denominations of \$1,000 and whole multiples of \$1,000 in excess thereof.
-Term: Approximately 6 years, unless previously automatically called.
-Underlying: The S&P 500® Index (Bloomberg symbol: "SPX"), a price return index.
-Pricing Date: January 30, 2024 Issue Date: February 2, 2024 Valuation Date: January 30, 2030, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
-Maturity Date: February 4, 2030 Starting Value: 4,924.97 Observation Value: The closing level of the Underlying on the applicable Observation Date.
+Issuer: BofA Finance Guarantor: BAC Denominations: The Notes will be issued in minimum denominations of \$1,000.00 and whole multiples of \$1,000.00 in excess thereof.
+Term: Approximately 5 years, unless previously automatically called.
+Underlying: The S&P 500 ® Index (Bloomberg symbol: "SPX"), a price return index.
+Pricing Date: January 17, 2025 Issue Date: January 23, 2025 Valuation Date: January 17, 2030, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
+Maturity Date: January 23, 2030 Starting Value: 5,996.66 Observation Value: The closing level of the Underlying on the applicable Call Observation Date.
 Ending Value: The closing level of the Underlying on the Valuation Date.
-Call Value: 4,924.97, which is 100% of the Starting Value.
-Threshold Value: 4,432.47, which is 90% of the Starting Value (rounded to two decimal places).
-Redemption Barrier: 4,924.97, which is 100% of the Starting Value.
-Automatic Call: All (but not less than all) of the Notes will be automatically called at an amount equal to the applicable Call Amount if the Observation Value of the Underlying is greater than or equal to its Call Value on any Observation Date.
-If the Notes are automatically called, the applicable Call Amount will be paid on the applicable Call Settlement Date.
+Call Value: 5,396.99, which is 90.00% of the Starting Value (rounded to two decimal places).
+Redemption Barrier: 5,396.99, which is 90.00% of the Starting Value (rounded to two decimal places).
+Threshold Rate: The quotient of the Starting Value of the Underlying divided by the Threshold Value (expressed as a percentage), which equals approximately 117.64706% Threshold Value: 5,097.16, which is 85.00% of the Starting Value (rounded to two decimal places).
+Automatic Call: Beginning with the January 26, 2026 Call Observation Date, all (but not less than all) of the Notes will be automatically called at an amount equal to the applicable Call Amount if the Observation Value of the Underlying is greater than or equal to the Call Value on any Call Observation Date.
+If the Notes are automatically called, the applicable Call Amount will be paid on the applicable Call Payment Date.
 No further amounts will be payable following an Automatic Call.
-Redemption Amount: If the Notes have not been automatically called prior to maturity, the Redemption Amount per \$1,000 in principal amount of Notes will be: a) If the Ending Value of the Underlying is greater than or equal to the Redemption Barrier: \$1,495.00; or b) If the Ending Value of the Underlying is less than the Redemption Barrier but greater than or equal to the Threshold Value: \$1,000; or c) If the Ending Value of the Underlying is less than the Threshold Value: $\$1,000 - \left[\$1,000 \times \left(\frac{\text{Threshold Value} - \text{Ending Value}}{\text{Starting Value}}\right)\right]$
+Redemption Amount: If the Notes have not been automatically called prior to maturity, the Redemption Amount per \$1,000.00 in principal amount of Notes will be: a) If the Ending Value of the Underlying is greater than or equal to the Redemption Barrier: \$1,387.50; or b) If the Ending Value of the Underlying is less than the Redemption Barrier but is greater than or equal to the Threshold Value: \$1,000.00; or c) If the Ending Value of the Underlying is less than the Threshold Value: $1,000.00 - (1,000.00 \times \text{Threshold Rate} \times \frac{\text{Threshold Value} - \text{Ending Value}}{\text{Starting Value}})$ In this case, the Redemption Amount will be less than the principal amount and you could lose up to 100.00% of your investment in the Notes.